idlesign/django-sitegate/docs/source/signup_custom.rst

         .. note::

             This sign up flow is the default one.
-That means that it will be used if you decorate your view with ``@signup_view`` decorator both without any parameters, or without ``flow`` parameter.
+It means that it will be used if you decorate your view with ``@signup_view`` decorator both without any parameters, or without ``flow`` parameter.